visual-framework/vfwp-external-plugins/widget-options/readme.txt

 <h4>Add-ons</h4>

-In need of <a href="https://widget-options.com/modal-pop-up-and-sliding-widget-options/" target="_blank">WordPress Sliding Panel</a> for your widgets?
-Check out <a href="https://widget-options.com/modal-pop-up-and-sliding-widget-options/" target="_blank">Sliding Widget Options</a> add-on and transform any of your widgets to modal pop-up, slide in and/or sliding widget panel; and increase your website's user engagement!
+In need of <a href="https://widget-options.com/features/modal-pop-up-and-sliding-widget-options/" target="_blank">WordPress Sliding Panel</a> for your widgets?
+Check out <a href="https://widget-options.com/features/modal-pop-up-and-sliding-widget-options/" target="_blank">Sliding Widget Options</a> add-on and transform any of your widgets to modal pop-up, slide in and/or sliding widget panel; and increase your website's user engagement!

-If you like to contribute, report issue or have suggestions, you can find the development version on <a href="https://github.com/phpbits/widget-options" target="_blank">Github</a>.
+If you like to contribute, report issue or have suggestions, you can find the development version on <a href="https://github.com/WidgetOptions/widget-options" target="_blank">Github</a>.

 <strong>More information</strong>

-* Follow the developer <a href="https://twitter.com/phpbits" target="_blank">@Twitter</a>
+* Follow the developer <a href="https://twitter.com/WidgetOptions" target="_blank">@Twitter</a>
-* <a href="https://www.facebook.com/groups/WPwidgets/" target="_blank">Join Facebook Community Group</a>
+* <a href="https://www.facebook.com/WidgetOptions/" target="_blank">Join Facebook Community Group</a>
-* Other <a href="https://phpbits.net/plugins/">WordPress plugins</a>
+* <a href="https://www.youtube.com/channel/UCgKC5IAqoz4Q7nW0WzueQFw" target="_blank">Youtube Channel</a>

 == Installation ==